fipro78/osgi-jakartars/tutorials/cracin_your_osgi_application.md

 **OpenJDK CRaC - Docker Desktop from Windows Host**

-Starting a container that uses the Azul Zulu JRE with CRaC on Windows fails with a PID error.
+Starting a container that uses the Azul Zulu JRE with CRaC on Windows with Docker Desktop fails with a PID error.
 Although everything is prepared to run in an unprivileged mode, it is necessary on Windows to add the `CHECKPOINT_RESTORE` capability.
 So the command to start the container needs to look like this

 ```
 docker run ^